LSL Property Services (OTCMKTS:LSLPF) Sets New 12-Month High at $5.28

-LSL Property Services plc (OTCMKTS:LSLPF – Get Rating) shares reached a new 52-week high during trading on Wednesday .
-The stock traded as high as $5.28 and last traded at $5.28, with a volume of 0 shares trading hands.
+Shares of LSL Property Services plc (OTCMKTS:LSLPF – Get Rating) reached a new 52-week high on Thursday .
+The company traded as high as $5.28 and last traded at $5.28, with a volume of 0 shares changing hands.
 The stock had previously closed at $5.28.

 About LSL Property Services (OTCMKTS:LSLPF)